 Pre-Drill Holes Using a Hammer Drill

 Using a hammer drill is advised, as they operate differently than a typical power drill.
-If you don't own one, for less than $30 you can rent a hammer drill from Home Depot or Lowe's.
-You may have to call the location ahead of time and reserve the item, which you can keep for four hours.
+If you don't own one, you can rent a hammer drill from Home Depot or Lowe's for less than $30.
+You may have to call the location ahead of time and reserve the item.

 If you are looking to affix the piece of wood to the wall directly, pre-drill holes into the wood as well, using a measuring tape and marking off the areas using a pencil.